-On the first day of class, each student will select a topic for their research paper, choosing from the four topics covered during the in-class experiments (i.e., Stoop, Global Precedence Effect, Priming, or Spatial Cueing of Attention).
-If a student misses the first day of class, then the instructor will select a topic for them.
-The first component of the formal APA research paper will be the Introduction, which will be due on October 1.
-In general, the Introduction should be structured so as to first introduce the research topic, then provide an in-depth review of the literature pertaining to that topic, and finish by introducing the current study (i.e., brief description of the design of the study and relevant hypotheses).
+During the first lecture of the semester, each student will select a topic for their research paper, choosing from the four topics covered in the online experiments (i.e., Stoop, Global Precedence Effect, Priming, or Spatial Cueing of Attention).
+If a student misses the first lecture, then the instructor will select a topic for them.
+The first component of the formal APA research paper will be the Introduction, which will be due on February 9.
+In general, the Introduction should be structured so as to first introduce the research topic, then provide an indepth review of the literature pertaining to that topic, and finish by introducing the current study (i.e., brief description of the design of the study and relevant hypotheses).